little-bear-labs/aws-utils/packages/appsync-emulator-serverless/README.md

 ```

 #### Custom build prefix for webpack, typescript
-For compatibility with plugins such as Serverless Webpack that alllow the usage of webpack
+For compatibility with plugins such as Serverless Webpack that allow the usage of webpack
-you will need to add the following configuration to your project's `serverless.yml` file
+you will need to add the following configuration to your project's `serverless.yml` file.

 ```
 custom:
   appsync-offline:
-    port: $APPSYNC_OFFLINE_PORT
     buildPrefix: $PREFIX_LOCATION
 ```